MashudAhmed22/A-tribute-page/README.md

-# A-Tribute-page
+# HTML Project
-This is a simple a tribute page created using html and css
+This is a simple tribute page created by using HTML and CSS